Adrianna Drohomirecka

 On the ground floor of the new building we can distinguish three important zones: the temporary exhibition, the multimedia space and administration offices, while there are also workshop rooms and multimedia studios on the first floor.
 On the 2nd floor, an auditorium hall for 400 people was designed to give the possibility of division into two smaller rooms.
 On this floor there is also the backstage, a library zone, storage rooms and toilets.
 On floors -1 and -2 located under the new part of the building, an underground parking for 109 cars with technical rooms was designed.
 All rooms have been designed taking into account the needs of disabled people and the requirements set by the organizers of the competition.

 visible in the literature and life of Stanisław Lem.
-An important
+An important aspect of the exhibition is the creation

-contrasts that show the world of Klaupacjusz
+of contrasts that show the world of Klaupacjusz

-and Trurl
+and Trurl,

 the two main characters of Lem’s books and also the guides to the exhibition.
 The prologue and end parts